shaela-akter/Data-Wrangle-and-Analyze-with-Twitter-WeRateDogs-Data-Set/readme.md

 # Goal:
-Wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
+Wrangle WeRateDogs Twitter data to create interesting and trustworthy analysis and visualizations.

 # Introduction of Data Set :